 Maybe you’re the lucky parent of a toddler who took to potty training like fish to water.
-However, for most parents, potty training is one of the most challenging times in their, and their toddlers’ lives.
-But luckily for us – the NIKO children’s car seat cover was invented in 2018, changing parents’ lives forever!
+If so, congratulations!
+This article isn’t for you.
+For most of us, potty training is one of the toughest parts of having young children!

-Often, they even regress or lose skills they have recently amassed, and that includes using the toilet.
+It's normal for toddlers to regress or lose new skills, and that includes using the toilet.
 Naturally, parents feel frustrated and sometimes even upset when their potty-trained child has an accident.
-You should keep in mind that in many situations, regression is in fact a healthy emotional response to feelings your child isn't yet able to express.
+You should keep in mind that in many situations, regression is a healthy emotional response to feelings your child isn't yet able to express.
 So, the best way to handle a potty training setback is to stay positive and take steps to help your child make progress again.

 Keep in mind that the type of undies your toddler is wearing will affect how you approach traveling in the car while potty training.

-Normally, there are two options: regular underwear or training pants (like Pull-ups).
+Normally, there are two options: regular underwear or training pants ("pull-ups").
 Most of the time, training pants keep the mess in one area when there is an accident.
 They are usually very simple to work with.

 If your child wears underwear, it is going to call for a few more supplies to give you peace of mind.